 In addition to new technologies, smaller mills were shuttered, creating efficiency through economies of scale (larger mills can produce more per worker).
 The average production of sawmills operating in the western U.S. increased as smaller mills were shuttered and efficiency increased through economies of scale and new technology.

-Lumber production per worker in Oregon increased rapidly in the early 2000s then dropped during the recession.
+Lumber production per worker in Oregon is another way to look at efficiency gains.
+It increased rapidly in the early 2000s, going from 806,000 board feet per worker in 2000 to 1.1 million in 2005.
+It then dropped back to 791,000 board feet during the Great Recession.
 It’s likely that mills cut production through fewer hours instead of letting go of workers during the recession.
-After the recession, production per worker increased to the elevated levels it had reached before the recession.
-Although the data has some error range, it appears that large efficiency gains were realized early in the 2000s and may be leveling off.
+After the recession, production per worker increased to the elevated levels it had reached before the recession, reaching roughly 1.2 million board feet in 2017.
+Although the data has some error range, it appears that large efficiency gains were realized early in the 2000s and may have slowed recently.

-Wood Product Manufacturing Is Still Important in Oregon, Especially in Rural Areas
+Wood Products Are Still Important in Oregon, Especially in Rural Areas

-The top 20 occupations by 2014 employment in wood product manufacturing tend to pay well, with average annual wages of $30,000 or more.
-Ninety percent of the top 20 occupations require a high school diploma or less.
-Only general operations managers requires a college degree.
-Some of the more technical occupations like industrial machinery mechanics and electricians have average annual wages over $50,000 and require only a high school diploma, providing opportunity for those who don’t get a college degree.
+The top 20 occupations in wood product manufacturing tend to pay well, with average annual wages of $30,000 or more.
+Eighty-five percent of the top 20 occupations require a high school diploma or less.
+Only general operations managers and industrial production managers typically require a college degree.
+Some of the more technical occupations like industrial machinery mechanics and electricians have average annual wages of more than $50,000 and require only a high school diploma, providing opportunity for those who don’t get a college degree.

-Employment projections from the Oregon Employment Department show that wood product manufacturing employment is expected to continue growing slowly by adding 2,900 new jobs between 2014 and 2024, for a 13 percent growth rate.
-Demand for wood products is expected to grow along with a strong economy and housing market.
-In addition, the millennial population surge is reaching an age where household formation is expected, which should increase the demand for housing and wood products.
+Employment projections from the Oregon Employment Department show that wood product manufacturing employment growth is expected to slow, adding only 100 new jobs between 2017 and 2027.
+Demand for wood products is expected to slow along with the overall economy and housing market.

 Like many industries, wood product manufacturing has an aging workforce reaching retirement age.
 This creates additional demand for workers through replacement needs.
-In addition to the 2,900 jobs that the industry is expected to create between 2014 and 2024, there are expected to be roughly 5,000 replacement openings, largely due to retirements.
+In addition to the 100 new jobs that the industry is expected to create between 2017 and 2027, there are expected to be roughly 9,600 openings from people leaving the industry, largely due to retirements.